prayyOnIntelliJ/RayneEngine/README.md

 ---

 ## Development Status
-RayneEngine is still in **early development**.
+RayneEngine is in **active development**.
-Most systems are experimental and will change frequently as I refine the structure and design.
+It has evolved from a basic prototype into a functional 2D engine featuring a built-in level editor, a custom Entity Component System (ECS), and Lua scripting support.

-The following Code...
+Here's an example of how a Lua script can interact with the engine:

 ```Lua
 local speed = 100